Open event at the 45th Chess Olympiad: Final standings

 India won the gold medal in the Open event with a total of 21 out of 22 possible match points, which broke the previous record set by the United States and Ukraine of 20 out of 22 points in 2016.
 They were the only unbeaten team in the tournament, having scored ten wins and one draw, and scored four match points more than the rest of the field.
 It was India's first overall win at the Chess Olympiad.
 On the road to the gold medal, they defeated the United States, Hungary and China, and were held to a draw only by Uzbekistan in the ninth round.
 A group of five teams finished with 17 match points (eight wins, one draw and two losses), but the pre-tournament first-seeded team of the United States and defending champions Uzbekistan achieved better tie-breakers and won the silver and bronze medals, respectively.
 Despite the lacklustre performance from World Champion Ding Liren, who did not win a single game in the tournament, the Chinese team was in the race for the gold until the final round and ended in fourth place due to their last-round loss to the US team.
 Serbia came fifth and Armenia sixth after scoring 17 match points as well.
-Slovenia's strong performance with 16 match points (eighth wins and three losses).
+Slovenia had a strong performance with 16 match points (eighth wins and three losses).
 For the first time in the history of Chess Olympiads, no European team won a medal in the Open event.